Imagine this scenario where your high school professor comes into class and says, “students, let’s learn how to close read ‘To Kill A Mockingbird.”

 Through these group discussion sessions, you would hear the opinions and the thought process of your peers and examine how they come to that conclusion.
 You could also compare and contrast your ideas and thoughts with the rest of your group.

-Students who work in a group grasp information faster, understand concepts and assignments better than when they study on their own at their desks.
+Students who work in a group grasp information faster, and understand concepts and assignments better than when they study independently at their desks.

 “Need it or leave it” exercise

 In this exercise, the focus questions are your guide.
 While reading, you should pick out words from the story that can help you in answering the focus question, then decide and categorize these words as “leave it” or “need it”, or put it for later to be discussed.

 Creating an argument about why a word should be used and kept in the “need it” category or dump it in the “leave it” category, will make you prioritize concentrating on the focus question and analyzing the words from your reading material.

 Deep Reading Chart